lvabarajithan/cgpa-calculator-web/README.md

 This is the source code of the CGPA Calculator project website. www.cgpacalc.xyz

+**Note:**
+This project is no longer in development.
+You are welcome to fork and continue your own version of this CGPA Calculator.

 ### Getting started

 To setup the project files for development and contribution, please make sure you perform the following steps.